 A patient’s specific disc protrusion symptoms depend on the location and severity of the problematic disc.
 This makes it particularly important to diagnose the origin of a disc protrusion correctly before treating the symptoms.
 Disc protrusions can be difficult to locate, so a physician typically will rely on medical imagery such as an MRI or CT scan to confirm the presence of a protrusion and ensure that the patient’s symptoms are not related to another underlying issue.

-As an alternative to intrusive open-back surgery, Laser Spine Institute performs minimally invasive spine procedures, which incorporate state-of-the-art technology to treat patients on an outpatient basis.
-These procedures can help treat cervical disc protrusion without many of the risks associated with traditional surgery.
-To learn more about your treatment options and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+As an alternative to intrusive open back surgery, Laser Spine Institute performs minimally invasive spine procedures, which incorporate state-of-the-art technology to treat patients on an outpatient basis.
+These procedures can help to address cervical disc protrusion without many of the risks associated with traditional surgery.
+Furthermore, minimally invasive spine surgery is quicker than open back surgery.
+To learn more about your treatment options, and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.